In the small intestine, there are many villi and microvilli. They look like tiny hairy protrusions extending from the lining.

 These villi and microvilli (also called brush border) create a much larger surface area for the purpose of absorption, and the cells are linked closely together forming tight junctions.

-See the 15 second animation of the villi in the small intestine.
+See this short video of the villi in the small intestine.

 When the gastrointestinal tract is inflamed or irritated, these junctions will loosen up, allowing for larger molecules to pass through.
 It can even be a good substance, such as broccoli, but when broccoli is not broken down into the tiniest of particles for digestion, and the junctions are loose, allowing for larger molecules to penetrate, then broccoli is seen as a foreign substance.
 When these large substances are able to pass through the intestinal lining, they enter the blood stream and an antibody response is created by our immune system, alerting our white blood cells to spring to action.
 Once this battle is taking place in the blood stream, then inflammation and disease can show up any where in the body.
 It can become rheumatoid arthritis, for example.
 And to add to this trouble, a person can become malnourished over time, if inflammation continues in the GI lining, preventing even the good nutrients from entering.

 So the term "leaky gut" pretty much describes the situation.
 Here's a good example: When I brew coffee, I use a filter to catch the grinds.
 If I use a food colander with bigger holes, the grinds will go through, and I do not like to drink coffee grinds.
 It's the same way with "leaky gut."
 Large particles are penetrating the intestinal lining and entering the blood stream.
 Another name for leaky gut is increased intestinal permeability.

 Of surprise to me, I learned that surgery and tube feeding in the hospital can also create a similar condition to Leaky Gut, since bacteria can get through the blood stream.